Environmental Science Online Test 9th Science Lesson 24 Questions in English

 Correct

-Explanation Burning fossil fuels, application of nitrogen-based fertilizers and other activities can increase the amount of biologically available nitrogen in an ecosystem.
+Burning fossil fuels, application of nitrogen-based fertilizers and other activities can increase the amount of biologically available nitrogen in an ecosystem.
 Nitrogen applied to agricultural fields enters rivers and marine systems.
-It alters the biodiversity, changes the food web structure and destroys the general habitat Incorrect
+It alters the biodiversity, changes the food web structure and destroys the general habitat

-Explanation Burning fossil fuels, application of nitrogen-based fertilizers and other activities can increase the amount of biologically available nitrogen in an ecosystem.
+Burning fossil fuels, application of nitrogen-based fertilizers and other activities can increase the amount of biologically available nitrogen in an ecosystem.
 Nitrogen applied to agricultural fields enters rivers and marine systems.
 It alters the biodiversity, changes the food web structure and destroys the general habitat

 -